huntfx/vfxwindow/README.md

  - Set palette to that of another program
  - Auto close if opening a duplicate window
  - Close down all windows at once
- - Create dialog windows automatically attached to the application (and return data)

 ### Running with Non-Python Applications
 Certain Windows applications have dispatch based COM interface, which will allow a link between Python and the application.
 See [photoshop-scripting-python](https://github.com/lohriialo/photoshop-scripting-python) for an example on how to connect to an application.